 Tobacco consumption is a leading preventable cause of death and disease worldwide, causing nearly six million deaths each year.
 According to the Malaysian Ministry of Health, “tobacco use in Malaysia accounts for 35% of in-hospital deaths, principally from cancer, heart disease and stroke.
 More than 10,000 Malaysians die from smoking-related illnesses each year.”

-Gavin Weightman, general manager of Hotel Jen Penang said, “Consumption of tobacco is one of the top threats to human health and the best way to stop smoking is to just stop.
+Gavin Weightman, general manager of Hotel Jen Penang said, “Consumption of tobacco is a big threat to human health and the way to stop smoking is to just stop.
 Through the “Stairmaster Challenge”, we had successfully shared the ideas of living a healthy lifestyle to the staff through regular exercise and hope that some smokers among the staff will decide to quit and give up their last cigarette pack.”Shangri-La Hotels and Resorts remains committed to operating in an economically, socially and environmentally responsible manner whilst balancing the interests of diverse stakeholders.
 In striving to be a leader in corporate citizenship and sustainable development, a corporate-level CSR Committee drives the company’s initiatives in the strategic areas of stakeholder relations, environment, health and safety, supply chain and employees.
 These focus areas are unified under the umbrella brand of “Sustainability”, together with Shangri-La’s core CSR projects “Embrace” and “Sanctuary”.
-Hotel-level Embrace programmes focus on Shangri-La’s Caring People Project, which aims to promote the highest level of education and health support in underprivileged communities.
+Hotel-level Embrace programmes focus on Shangri-La’s Caring People Project, which aims to promote a good level of education and health support in underprivileged communities.
 Sanctuary programmes concentrate on Shangri-La’s Care for Nature Project, which promotes the conservation and restoration of biodiversity.
 For more information, please visit the group’s CSR section on www.shangri-la.com.